scienceuntangled/sui18n/README.md

 #> [1] "bonjour"
 ```

-Note that the default translation data is probably of no value to you,
+Note that the default translation data is probably of no value to you
+(unless you have an unhealthy interest in volleyball), and you will
-and you will probably want to create your own:
+probably want to create your own:

 ``` r
 library(tibble)